-In the state administrative data, students classified as having limited English proficiency were coded as English learners (ELs).
-At the individual/student level, EL was a dichotomous variable, coded '0' for students never classified as English learners and '1' for students classified as ELs at any point between kindergarten and fifth-grade.
-At the school and district levels, continuous EL variables reflected the proportions of students in each school/district with this EL classification (aggregated from the full student cohort dataset).
+English learner status.
+In the state administrative data, students classified as having limited English proficiency were coded as ELs.
+At the individual/student level, EL was a dichotomous variable, coded "0" for students never classified as ELs and "1" for students classified as ELs at any point between kindergarten and fifth grade.
+At the

-Race/Ethnicity
+Race/ethnicity.
 State data also included students' race/ethnicity.
-Our analyses included dichotomous indicators for African American/Black, Hispanic, Asian, White or an 'other' race (representing students, who did not fall into any of the four aforementioned groups).
+Our analyses included dichotomous indicators for African American/Black, Hispanic, Asian, White, or an "other" race (representing students who did not fall into any of the four aforementioned groups).
 White was the reference group for our analyses.
 At the school and district levels, two continuous race variables (aggregated from the full student cohort data) reflected the proportion of students in each school/district that were Black or Hispanic, respectively.